Bini-jpeg/mesh-messenger/README.md

 ## Future planned features
 * Admin accounts that can be used for updates/announcements etc...
-* Better routing algorithms that use Machine Learning
+* Add more routing algorithms that might be better.

 ## Requirements
 * **Flutter SDK:** version 3.0.0 or higher